-It’s hard to imagine a sales person not asking for the sale or Amazon not having an “Add to cart” button.
-So why do so many blogs not have a call-to-action?
+Think about it: it’s hard to imagine a salesperson not asking for the sale or Amazon not having an “Add to Cart” button.
+So why do so many blogs not have a call to action?

-And if you want to help people, you need to offer more than your written advice.
+If you want to help people, you must offer more than your written advice.
 It could be coaching, an online course, live events, consulting, or your book.
-That’s where you CTA comes in – helping people.
+That’s where your CTA comes in.

 1. Internal link call to action